smartdevicelink/sdl_evolution/proposals/0245-sharing-wifi-ssid-and-password.md

 If mobile is ready to accept WiFi connection, it will ask vehicle for connection via `JoinMobileNetwork`

-The following API changes are required :
+The following API changes are required:
 ##### MOBILE_API

 ```xml